AdobeDocs/analytics.en/help/admin/admin/c-manage-report-suites/c-edit-report-suites/general/bot-removal/bot-removal.md

 |Standard IAB bot rules|Selecting **[!UICONTROL Enable IAB Bot Filtering Rules]** uses the [IAB's](https://www.iab.com/) (International Advertising Bureau's) International Spiders & Bots List to remove bot traffic.
 Most customers select this option at a minimum.|
 |Custom bot rules|You can define and add custom bot rules based on user agents, IP addresses, or IP ranges.|

-For more detail, see [Bot rules overview](/help/admin/admin/c-manage-report-suites/c-edit-report-suites/general/bot-removal/bot-rules.md).
+For more detail, see [Understand and configure bot rules](/help/admin/admin/c-manage-report-suites/c-edit-report-suites/general/bot-removal/bot-rules.md).

 ## Use the [!UICONTROL websiteBot] plug-in to identify bots